michael13162/DoodleGAN/README.md

 Noise was added to the models to help stability.
 A technical discussion on instance noise can be found here: https://www.inference.vc/instance-noise-a-trick-for-stabilising-gan-training/

+Many other optimizations were implemented as well.
+Specifically, optimizations 1, 3, 4, 5, 6, 9, 10, and 13 were used from: https://github.com/soumith/ganhacks

 # Classification

 We also trained a classifier on 10 classes of doodles.
 The notebook can be found at CNNclassifier.ipynb.
 After only 3 epochs, it was able to acheive an accuracy of 0.7972!